WILLIAMS “STINGER”€

 Key Takeaways:

-• The Stinger is a high-performance, single-seat Formula I racing monoplane designed by Art Williams.
+• The Stinger is a single-seat Formula I racing monoplane, an original design by Art Williams, constructed with all-wood wings and a lightweight alloy monocoque fuselage.

 See a mistake?
 Contact us.